 3. Fight those dark spots

-The reason we develop dark spots is because your skin reacts to excessive UV radiation by overproducing melanin, causing hyperpigmentation.
+The reason we develop dark spots is that your skin reacts to excessive UV radiation by overproducing melanin, causing hyperpigmentation.

-To brighten dark spots, there are a few ingredients to look out for, such as kojic acid, vitamin C and even liquorice!
+To brighten dark spots, there are a few ingredients to look out for, such as kojic acid, vitamin C and even licorice!
 Vitamin C serums are particularly effective at evening out skin tone, and it’s one of the main ingredients in our Superfood Firming Serum.
-It also works as an antioxidant, meaning it will protect your skin from free-radicals like UV rays (not as much as sun screen would, through).
+It also works as an antioxidant, meaning it will protect your skin from free-radicals like UV rays (not as much as sunscreen would, though).